-WINS server A system running Windows Internet Name Service software that resolves Windows networking computer names to IP addresses.
-Data Protector can back up WINS server data as part of the Windows configuration.
+Windows Registry A centralized database used by Windows to store configuration resolves Windows networking computer names to IP addresses.
+Data Protector can back up WINS server data as part of the writer (Microsoft VSS specific term) A process that initiates change of data on the original volume.

-writer

-(MS VSS specific term)

-A process that initiates change of data on the original volume.
 Writers are typically applications or system services that write persistent information on a volume.
 Writers also participate in the shadow copy synchronization process by assuring data consistency.